Wooden Products Trading License in Dubai: Cost and Requirements

 There is also a growing preference for sustainably sourced and certified wood products, driven by the UAE's green building standards and Vision 2031 sustainability commitments.
 Traders who can supply FSC-certified or PEFC-certified timber are increasingly well placed to win contracts with developers and contractors aligned to these standards.

 Activity Code 4752.42 falls under the ISIC classification for retail sale of hardware, paints, and glass, specifically covering the trading of wood, cork, cane, wickerwork, and related products.
-The licence is issued as a Trading Licence under the Trading category at Dubai South Business Hub Free Zone.
+The license is issued as a Trading License under the Trading category at Dubai South Business Hub Free Zone.

-The Wooden Products Trading Licence at Dubai South Business Hub Free Zone is particularly well suited to the following business profiles:
+The Wooden Products Trading License at Dubai South Business Hub Free Zone is particularly well suited to the following business profiles:

 Timber importers and wholesalers seeking a tax-efficient free zone base with full foreign ownership and no requirement for a local sponsor